Tamil diaspora: French West Indies

 Tamil migration to the French West Indies was mainly sailings from Pondicherry and Karaikal during the years 1853 to 1883 and since 1893 almost all of them got well integrated with the people there.
 There are about 36,000 ethnic Tamils in Guadeloupe and 15,000 in Martinique but the language has been lost there.
 Presently a microscopic minority of 17 who are in the age range 60-70 could speak the Tamil language.

 Guyana

 Guyana had many Tamils in its plantations since 1838.
 Most of them were from Madras and in 1860, 2500 from Madras alone settled there.
 Tamils were spread in about 60 towns.
-There is also a popular Mariamma temple.
+There is also a popular Mariamman temple.
 The former Prime Minister of Guyana, Moses Veerasammy Nagamootoo is of Tamil descent.
 Hindu Tamil Indians make up the majority of the East Berbice-Corentyne region in Guyana.

 Trinidad and Tobago

 Tamils have been in Trinidad and Tobago since the 1840s.
 The first Tamils arrived in Trinidad and Tobago as indentured laborers who were brought by the British to work on the sugarcane and other agricultural estates.
 There was a Shiva temple called the "Madras Sivalayam" or the Caura Road temple.
 The Deepavali celebration by the Tamils there displayed extraordinary pluralism.